Early College Admissions

 - Obtain approval of a parent or guardian using the Early College Parent Verification Form.

-- Provide an official copy of current high school or homeschool transcript.
+- Provide an unofficial copy of current high school or homeschool transcript.

 The deadline for the completed application packet including all checklist items will be two weeks prior to the start of any session.